surniaulula/wpsso/readme.txt

 	* Confirmed WordPress v4.2.4 compatibility.
 	* Added PHP realpath() to the WPSSO_PLUGINDIR constant value to prevent PHP fwrite() issues.
 * **Bugfixes**
-	* Fixed the WooCommerce and WPeCommerce term description code to use the 'ngfb_description_seed' filter for compatibility with SEO integration modules (Pro version).
+	* Fixed the WooCommerce and WPeCommerce term description code to use the 'wpsso_description_seed' filter for compatibility with SEO integration modules (Pro version).
 * **Developer Notes**
 	* *None*